 Just when you started feeling confident in your digital marketing strategy, you start hearing whispers about that consumers are abandoning desktop and laptop searching for a new way of consuming content: mobile.
 This trend isn’t hard to spot if you stop and think about the way you do things in your own life.
 When you need to find a shop, restaurant, or product, do you sit down at your computer, or do you reach for your phone?
 How do you search for information?
 Do you wait until you’re at the computer again, or do you pick up your phone and start researching?

-Statistics say that almost half of all people using the internet at any time are using it on a mobile device, and, depending on your market, that figure could be even greater.
-Attention spans are even shorter for mobile device users than they are for people surfing the web, so you have even less time to capture their attention and get them to keep scrolling.
+Statistics say that almost half of all people using the internet at any time are using a mobile device.
+Depending on your market, that figure could be even greater.
+Attention spans are even shorter for mobile device users than they are for people surfing the web.
+That means you have even less time to capture their attention and get them to keep scrolling.